 Number of sessions: 3

-Every day, G devoured the news for stories of tragic deaths.
-She refused to take time for herself because she was afraid to leave her children with anyone else, and had given up her job in London as she was frightened of a terror attack.
-Each night she repeatedly checked that doors and windows were locked, and in the mornings she obsessively researched on the internet any newly discovered lump, bump or blemish, convinced it marked the beginning of a terrible end.
+As her anxiety around cancer grew, other things began to worry her.
+She is terrified of terror attacks, she says, and devours the daily news for stories of tragic deaths.
+Each night, she repeatedly checks that doors and windows are locked, and in the mornings she obsessively researches on the internet any newly discovered lump, bump or blemish, convinced it marks the beginning of a terrible end.

-Over the next two sessions we focused on G’s fear of cancer and the belief that at some point she would discover a malignant lump, and her certainty that she would suffer a premature death and leave her children without a mother.
-By the end of each session G was able to replace her health anxiety with the preferred feeling that ‘it’s probably nothing’ and ‘it will be ok’.
+Over the next two sessions we focus on her conviction that, at some point, she will discover a malignant lump and die a premature death.
+Each time, G is able to replace her fears with the preferred feeling that ‘it’s probably nothing’ and ‘it will be ok’.

 If you have a fear of cancer or feel stuck in grief and would like some help, book your free consultation, today.